 Dame Sally said “What is so horrifying is that we are aware of the risks of tobacco and diet and give advice on it but no one is aware of pollution as a driver [of mortality].

-“As a minimum we know that air pollution is contributing to 29,000 deaths a year in the UK, but that is only air pollution – there is also noise, and light pollution too so the number could well be higher than that”.
+“As a minimum, we know that air pollution is contributing to 29,000 deaths a year in the UK, but that is only air pollution – there is also noise, and light pollution too so the number could well be higher than that”.

-She encourages us to minimize use of such technology where possible and specifically to switch off all electronic gadgets at night.
-“People should turn off all iPads, iPhones and computers when they go to sleep,” she said, warning that the risks of long-term exposure to moderate levels of pollution remain unknown.
+She encourages us to minimize the use of such technology where possible and specifically to switch off all electronic gadgets at night.
+“People should turn off all iPads, iPhones, and computers when they go to sleep,” she said, warning that the risks of long-term exposure to moderate levels of pollution remain unknown.

 So enjoy your technology detox when you come to Homefield, but try to reduce your exposure in your daily life.